nataliabu/ni_api/README.md

 ## Tests implementation

-The automated tests of all functionalities keep a similar structure as their implementation: one class per method per endpoint.
+The automated tests of the functionalities keep a similar structure as their implementation: one class per method per endpoint.
 Keeping this structure makes the tests script more clear and easier to maintain.